 The trading of commodities has been around since the beginning of civilization, primarily involving the exchange of physical commodities.
 Nowadays, this type of exchange is still available and many manufacturers still participate in the physical trade of commodities, but a new breed of trader has got into the game – the speculator.
-A speculator is not interested in wheat, oil or coffee, but is out to make a profit from the price changes of these commodities.
-As a Forex trader, you should be aware of this market in order to help you hedge your trades and make more money.
+A speculator is not interested in wheat, oil, or coffee, but is out to make a profit from the price changes of these commodities.
+As a Forex trader, you should be aware of this market to help you hedge your trades and make more money.

 Unlike those previous decades, commodities trading now happens through centralized exchanges, and some of the biggest ones in the world include:

 - Tokyo Commodity Exchange (TOCOM)

 Each of the above exchanges has one or two specialties, and none allows the trading of all types of commodities.
 For this reason, a trader interested in a particular commodity has to identify the exchange that allows for the trading of that commodity.
 Luckily, we no longer need to travel to the exchange physically, and with the right broker connected to the exchange, anyone can participate in the commodity market.
 This is why you should be careful when choosing a Forex broker, and find out if they can offer you all avenues for trading.

 There are 3 main categories of commodities traded: